Red Eyed Tree Frog Care

 They are not a large frog at 3 to 5cm, with males being smaller than females.
 Unlike many other tree frog species, red eyes don’t tend to be too greedy and appear to prefer smaller prey items; don’t be fooled into thinking that this makes them good candidates for cohabiting with other animals, because they are not.
 Red eyed tree frogs are well known for falling victim to stress, and even if a different species wasn’t trying to damage them, just the stress of sharing what is, compared to the tropical canopy, a small space is enough to cause your frogs serious harm.
 They are not a good species to handle, and we would definitely recommend that they be an ‘observation only’ pet.

 They can live in groups, however.
 A terrarium of 45 x 45 x 60cm will suffice for a trio, with bigger always being better!
 They are happiest in a densely planted setup with plenty of broad leaves for cover, and may even breed if the conditions are right.
-Despite being strictly nocturnal, red eyes do need access to UV light.
+Despite being strictly nocturnal, red eyes do need access to UV light which can be provided by using one of the low output T5 units on the market.
 They tend to spend the days dozing in diffused light among the leaves, and are undoubtedly using the UV they are gathering like this.

 As they feed in the canopy, choice of substrates isn’t really a problem.
 We favour a mix of coir fibre and orchid bark, which holds humidity well, is easy to clean and doesn’t tend to rot or smell.
 A large water bowl is a must, and must be cleaned out daily as your frogs will often use it as a toilet during the night!
 Tap water should be dechlorinated before use, and the water bowl scrubbed and disinfected at least once a week.